sertansenturk/makam_recognition_experiments/README.md

 ### Structure of the Repository
 - The scripts are located in the base folder along with several miscallenaeous files (the license, readme, setup and requirement files).
 - The folder [./data](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/data) links to the relevant commit in [our makam recognition dataset](https://github.com/MTG/otmm_makam_recognition_dataset/releases/tag/dlfm2016), the folds and the summary of the evaluation obtained from all experiments.
-Due to file size constraints features, training models, results and evaluation files are not included in this folder and stored in Zenodo ([link](https://zenodo.org/record/57999)) instead.
+- By running the [Jupyter notebooks](#scripts) in this repository, you can reproduce the extensive experiments reported in the paper.
+The outputs will also be saved to the folder [./data](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/data).
+However the experiments might run for days (in a local machine), unless you use a cluster.
+For this reason, the computed features, training models, results and evaluation files are also dowloadable from Zenodo ([link](https://zenodo.org/record/57999)).
 - The folder [./dlfm_code](https://github.com/sertansenturk/makam_recognition_experiments/tree/master/dlfm_code) has the relevant Python and MATLAB modules for the training, testing and evaluation.

-### Installation
+### Setup

 If you want to install the Python package, it is recommended to install the package and dependencies into a virtualenv.
 In the terminal, do the following (don't forget to change `path_to_env` with the actual path of the virtualenv, you'd like to create):

-    virtualenv path_to_env
+    virtualenv path_to_env --system-site-packages
     source path_to_env/bin/activate

+The virtualenv is created with the `--system-site-packages` option, because of a [bug](http://www.stevenmaude.co.uk/posts/installing-matplotlib-in-virtualenv) related to matplotlib package, which is one of our requirements.

 The package and some of its dependencies use several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.
 Then you should link the python bindings of Essentia in the virtual environment: